emqx/emqx-docs/en_US/observability/log.md

 # Logs

 Logs provide a reliable source of information for troubleshooting and system performance optimization.
-You can find the record about the access, operating or network issues from EMQX logs.
+You can find the record about the access, operating, or network issues from EMQX logs.

 EMQX supports both console logs and file logs.
-They are two different ways of outputting log data.
+There are two different ways of outputting log data.
 You can choose the output method as needed or keep both.
 Console log refers to outputting log data to the console or command line interface.
 It is typically used during development and debugging, as it allows developers to quickly view log data in real-time as EMQX runs.
 File log refers to outputting log data to a file.
 This is typically used in production environments, where it is important to persist log data over time for analysis and troubleshooting.

 To minimize the impact of logs on system operation, for example, when the log data is too much or the log writing is too slow, EMQX activates the overload protection mechanism by default to better serve our users.